The Lankavatara Sutra

 For organizational purposes, our study follows the structure of Red Pine’s translation of the Lankavatara Sutra.
 For example, our first dharma discussion on the sutra proper is on section IV of chapter 2, which can be cross-referenced with Red Pine’s edition.
 Occasionally, notation will be used to mark excerpts using [Chapter number]:[Section roman numeral]:[Paragraph Start – Paragraph End], for example 2:IV:1-10.

-Umi is translating sections of this sutra as well; those excerpts can be found here, along with the dharma discussions concerning them.
+Umi is translating the sections of the sutra that we will study as we go; those excerpts can be found here, along with the dharma discussions concerning them.
+See this page to track which excerpts will be studied and their status.

 Excerpts